 (All Sports Los Angeles Film Festival - Semi-Finalist)

 (Screen Craft Family Screenplay - Quarter-Finalist)

 (Kairos Prize - Semi-Finalist)

 Logline: A dysfunctional high school track team struggles to realize their potential until a small group of special needs students teaches their egotist counterparts what real competition is.

 Plot Summary: Clermont High School's, Fantasia Dupree, the defending state sprint champion, and her self-centered teammate, Simone Simmons, have set a goal to deride and embarrass their unsuspecting and overlooked, Unified teammates.
 The roles are reversed when this sometimes comical group of special needs students defies their own limitations and disabilities, making them a shinning example of what a champion is!

-Tagline: Courage doesn't need strength or speed, but a will to never quit.
+Tagline: Courage isn't defined by strength or speed, but by a will to never quit.

 Life's Curve (Drama/Romance)